 1. Join an accelerator

-Further to this, accelerators can provide shared office space, meeting facilities, 1-2-1 training and tech support - which can make this form of funding particularly appealing to those seeking their first round of financial support.
+Furthermore, accelerators can provide shared office space, meeting facilities, 1-to-1 training and tech support - which can make this form of funding particularly appealing to those seeking their first round of financial support.
 The market landscape for accelerators is extremely competitive, so it’s worth ‘shopping around’ to see if you can find the right fit for your business.

-A modern twist on traditional funding models, crowdfunding has revolutionised fundraising, providing the opportunity for startups to seek financial support from the wider community.
-The UK crowdfunding marketplace has become increasingly competitive in recent years, with market leaders like Kickstarter and Crowdfunder leading the way with their service offerings.
-Across the modern crowdfunding landscape, you can offer anything from business equity to a t-shirt in return for cash investment - giving startups an appealing set of options to suit most business models.
+A modern twist on traditional funding models, crowdfunding has revolutionized fundraising, providing the opportunity for startups to seek financial support from the wider community.
+The UK crowd funding marketplace has become increasingly competitive in recent years, with market leaders like Kickstarter and Crowdfunder leading the way with their service offerings.
+Across the modern crowd funding landscape, you can offer anything from business equity to a t-shirt in return for cash investment - giving startups an appealing set of options to suit most business models.

 3. Obtain a loan